Interaction-GCN: A Graph Convolutional Network based framework for social interaction recognition in egocentric videos: Proposed approach

 For each of $M$ persons in the scene, say $[P_1, ..., P_M]$, two different types of features are extracted: non-relational and relational features.
 The former take into account information that belongs to a specific person, independently of other interacting people.
 The latter take into account interaction features between pairs of persons.
 Since the camera is head-mounted, the camera wearer is assumed to look at the center of the scene and to be located at distance zero from the camera.

-\textbf{Non-relational features} To estimate non-relational features (i.e. 3D head orientation, location, first-person motion), in each selected frame from a video clip we detected faces, grouped them across frames and estimated their 3D orientation and 2D localization by using the Microsoft Azure Cognitive Systems API \footnote{https://azure.microsoft.com/en-us/services/cognitive-services/}.
-Finally, first-person motion features were estimated by using the method proposed in \cite{jiang2017seeing}, that computes homography matrices for each pair of consecutive frames.
+\textbf{Non-relational features.} To estimate non-relational features (i.e. 3D head orientation, location, first-person motion), in each selected frame from a video clip we detected faces, grouped them across frames and estimated their 3D orientation and 2D localization by using the Microsoft Azure Cognitive Systems API \footnote{https://azure.microsoft.com/en-us/services/cognitive-services/}.
+Finally, we estimated first-person motion features by computing homography matrices for each pair of consecutive frames as in \cite{jiang2017seeing}.

-\textbf{Relational features} To estimate directional attention, we assumed that a person's gaze is strongly correlated to his/her 3D head orientation and can be described as a cone in 3D space, so that a person $P_i$ is looking at a person $P_j$ if the cone spanned by the head orientation of $P_i$ includes $P_j$.
+\textbf{Relational features.} To estimate directional attention, we assumed that a person's gaze is strongly correlated to his/her 3D head orientation and can be described as a cone in 3D space, so that a person $P_i$ is looking at a person $P_j$ if the cone spanned by the head orientation of $P_i$ includes $P_j$.
 The relative distance between $P_i$ and $P_j$ was computed by relying on the pre-estimated 2D distance of every person from the camera in a bird-view model.
 Similarly to \cite{fathi2012social}, the latter was obtained by fitting a polynomial regression model built previously by collecting values of the height of faces in the image at different distance to a tripod mounted GoPro camera.